tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 # Conclusion
 Wow, AWS is awesome.

 I just built a globally available, scalable, serverless web-app in three days.
-Such speed is not possible when coding everything by yourself.
-Yes, there are some things that AWS does "automagically" for you, such as the Graph QL code generation and using the AWS Amplify JS SDKs.
-Sometimes "automagical" things can be difficult to use/maintain/configure, but so far that has not been an issue.

-I look forward to continuing to build with AWS and it's "automagical" awesomeness.
+I look forward to continuing to build with AWS.